keshavagarwal17/Submission/README.md

-# offline
+# OffQuiz
 <h2>
           You got a quiz?
 Worried about poor internet connectivity?
-Don't worry we got your covered !!!
+Don't worry we've got you covered !!!
         </h2>
         <p>
           Poor Internet connectivity due to various reasons can hamper the